Close

 Guidelines for Project Category Entries

-Each entry submitted to the Business Transformation & Operational Excellence Awards should represent a single project.
+Each entry submitted to the Business Transformation & Operational Excellence Awards 2026 should represent a single project that demonstrates measurable results, innovation, and excellence in execution.

-• Document Length: The document should not exceed four pages of A4 size.
-This brevity ensures relevance and focuses on the essentials, as judges prefer succinct presentations over lengthy descriptions.
+The entry document should not exceed four pages (A4 size).
+This ensures submissions remain focused and relevant, as judges favor concise, high-impact entries over lengthy narratives.

-• Content: Outline the strategic objectives, scope, implementation process, and timeline of your project.
-Highlight the challenge, innovative approaches used, and any organizational development.
+Outline your project’s strategic objectives, scope, implementation process, and timeline.
+Describe the challenge faced, innovative approaches used, and organizational development achieved.

 • Complete the online entry form with detailed information about your project.